This 3-layer German Apple Streusel Cake is easy, beautiful, and absolutely delicious! If you’ve got apples, you’ve got to make this German cake.

 - 9-inch Springform pan

 The first step is to make the yeast cake.
-Add flour, yeast, sugar, vanilla sugar (or extract), milk (room temperature), melted butter, and salt to a medium sized mixing bowl.
+Add flour, yeast, sugar, vanilla sugar (or extract), milk (room temperature), melted butter, and salt to a large bowl.
 Mix until it forms a dough.

 Turn the dough onto a floured surface and knead until it’s smooth and no longer sticky.
 Don’t add too much extra flour.
-If you don’t want to do this by hand you can use a stand mixer with a dough hook attachment.
+If you don’t want to do this by hand you can add the dough to the bowl of a stand mixer and use a dough hook attachment.

 Meanwhile, pre-heat the oven to to 350F/180C.

-Then, wash, peel, and slice the apples.
-Place apple slices in a mixing bowl and toss with lemon juice and zest.
+Wash, peel, and slice the apples into thin slices.
+Place apple slices in a large mixing bowl and toss with lemon juice and lemon zest.

-In a small bowl, mix together cinnamon, nutmeg, vanilla sugar, and pinch of salt.
+In a small bowl, mix together cinnamon, nutmeg, vanilla sugar, and a pinch of salt.